sourcecred/docs/guides/GITHUB.md

  - [sourcecred-python](https://github.com/sourcecred/sourcecred-python): is an (under development) Python client for sourcecred.

-If you are familiar with filesystems and permissions, you can think of each repository as a folder that carries it's own permissions and metadata.
-And each carries it's own kind of expertise.
+If you are familiar with filesystems and permissions, you can think of each repository as a folder or space that carries it's own permissions, labels, and sets of issues, pull requests (requests for changes), milestones, and sometimes even guides for contribution.
+Each is an independent entity under the organization, and thus each carries it's own kind of expertise.
 For example, if you are a data scientist and comfortable with Python, you'd be interested to contribute to `sourcecred-python`.
 If you like working with configuration files and workflows, `sourcecred-action` might be for you.
 If you aren't a programmer, you might be most comfortable starting with `docs`.

-### How do I contribute if I'm not a programmer?
+### Is my help needed in a software project when I'm not a programmer?

+Yes!
+Any substantial software project is multi-disciplinary.
+This one included.
+In fact, calling SourceCred a software project doesn't do justice to how much work besides programming goes into it.

+### Why and how should I get involved here specifically?

 It's easy to think:

-> I'm not a programmer, why would anyone want my help?
+> GitHub seems like a platform for programmers.
+I'm not a programmer, why would anyone want my help?

 But here's the thing (cue Monk)!
 When you look deeper at a lot of discussions that are had around GitHub repositories, while some of them might require code